Polyrhythms (Cross Rhythms)

 In Bounce Metronome you can silence or play any of the parts, and show or hide any of the bouncing balls to help you to focus on one of the parts.

 For other more exotic types of polyrhythms see the 4/4 : 4/3 and the Π : 4 tabs.
-These are also useful as a practise exercise - you can try a conventional piece in 4/4 say along with one of the parts in one of these rhythms to help develop steadiness and rhythmic independence.

 Where do I find it in Bounce Metronome: